tunglee35/EXE/API.md

-# Whisper AI Documentation
+# Nano Gradient AI Documentation

 ## Introduction

-Welcome to the Whisper AI documentation!
+Welcome to the Nano Gradient AI documentation!
 This document will provide a comprehensive guide on how to use different APIs offered by Whisper AI to help you develop intelligent voice assistants.

 ## API List